HarishAtGitHub/harishatgithub.github.com/_posts/2016-09-24-network-address-translation.md

 # NAT :

 I know a little about NAT.
 It is a way of mapping one IP address to another.
 But why is this needed ?
 One reason I know is to save ipv4 addresses from exhaustion.
-This big world with population nearling 7.4 billion people, with each one having 2 to 3 devices, cannot be accomodated within IPV4 address which is just 32 bits (so 2^32, which is nearly
+This big world with population nearing 7.4 billion people, with each one having 2 to 3 devices, cannot be accomodated within IPV4 address which is just 32 bits (so 2^32, which is nearly
 4,294,967,296 ~ 4.2 billion).
 So people thought that instead of each device having a globally accessible network IP, why not give certain devices, private IP's, which are only accessible within a local network.
-But when they later feel that their machine needs to be accessible globally from anywhere(in other words, to make the IP Public), they can claim a public IP from the pool.
+But when they later feel that their machine needs to be accessible globally from anywhere(in other words, to make their machine Public), they can claim a public IP from the pool.

 But there is a problem.
 The private ip devices can call a public IP in internet and ask for details.
 But after that server (public) processing the request, it needs to send it back to the private IP.
 But unfortunately the private IP